Last updated on 10th May 2023

 1. Training and development

-It’s often said that ‘Knowledge is power’ – and in many ways, effective training and development remain the cornerstone of outstanding team performance.
+It’s often said that ‘Knowledge is power’ – and in many ways, effective training and development remain the cornerstone of outstanding team effectiveness and performance.

 In the most basic sense, it’s important to equip your team with the knowledge and skills they need to carry out their role effectively.

 But it’s also massively important to allow training time to help them grow towards their own ambitions.